 The Smiths would like to get their hands on some of that cash but don’t want to pay exorbitant levels of tax on getting it.
-They already take out about £90,000 a year between them and have been told that any more salary will result in them paying higher rate tax at 40% and dividends will cost them 25% of the extra cash they would receive.
+They already take out about £100,000 a year between them and have been told that any more salary will result in them paying higher rate tax at 40%.
+The first £5000 of dividends are effectively tax free in 2017/18 tax year (this will reduce to £2000 in 2018/19) and any additional dividends will cost them 32.5% of the extra cash they would receive.

 They’ve looked at various tax planning ideas, such as making pension contributions and have been able to get about £300,000 into their pension scheme which then bought their business premises.
 They are delighted with this tax planning but would like to get more cash in their hands now, rather than in the future.

 A friend – it’s always a “friend” – has suggested that they transfer some shares in their company to their children so that they can pay dividends to them tax free.
 The Smiths like this idea and plan to go ahead.

 They have two children, Sally who is 18 and about to go to University, and Brian who is 15 and still at school.

 Giving shares to child under 18